Liberal Arts: Multicultural Studies

 PSYC 145Psychology/Sociology of the Family3

-or SOC 145 Psychology/Sociology of the Family
+or SOCI 145 Psychology/Sociology of the Family

 RELG 101World Religions3